-Waco Housing Authority & Affiliates will send a notification letter to the family letting them know that it is time for their annual reexamination and scheduling an appointment.
+Waco Housing Authority & Affiliates will send a notification letter to the family letting them know that it is time for their annual reexamination, final paperwork will be sent secure sign, or an appointment will be scheduled.
+(Delete - and scheduling an appointment.)
 The letter includes forms for the family to complete in preparation for the interview.
 The letter includes instructions permitting the family to reschedule the interview if necessary.
 The letter tells families, who may need to make alternate arrangements due to a disability, that they may contact staff to request an accommodation of their needs.